michaelwiktorek/pigeon/README.md

 To run the server, type "python server.py".

+Pigeon generates an RSA keypair when it starts up and uses this to encrypt messages.
+However, it is probably not cryptographically secure.
 At this moment Pigeon does not support chatting with multiple other users at once.